AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-10-11-undoing-changes-in-git.md

 Everything you'll learn in this tutorial is still practical and can be extended to the real world, so long as you keep in mind that you should never try to undo changes in git on public branches, unless you know what you're doing.
 As for your own branches, you are free to do whatever you want—like deleting old commits you introduced on that branch.
 The same holds if you're the only developer in your repo since you're in full control of your own work and won't interfere with anyone else.

+{% aside %}
-> **Note**: Most of the time, you won't even have direct write access to public branches if your team's admins have configured the repo properly, so this is not an issue.
+  **Note**: Most of the time, you won't even have direct write access to public branches if your team's admins have configured the repo properly, so this is not an issue.
+{% endaside %}

 With that boring preface out of the way, let's finally get to the good stuff!